mcallisterliza/drama-kids/README.md

 - [Icons](https://fontawesome.com/icons) Icons were taken from Font Awesome.

+- [Tiny 'png' - Image Compressor](https://tinypng.com/) Used to compress images.

+- [Compressor - Image Compressor](https://compressor.io/) Used to compress images.

+- [Coolors](https://coolors.co/) Color scheme image generated from 'Coolors'

+- [GitHub](https://github.com/) was used to deploy the website.

+- [VSCode](https://code.visualstudio.com/) was used to edit the code for the website.

+- [Pexels](https://www.pexels.com/) was used for media as seen below.

-- Inspiration for my navigation bar and hero image came from the Love Running project I undertook with [The Code Institute](https://github.com/Code-Institute-Org)
+- [The Code Institute](https://github.com/Code-Institute-Org) Inspiration for my navigation bar and hero image came from the Love Running project I undertook with The Code Institute.

-### Media
+## Media
 All images were taken from [Pexels](https://www.pexels.com/)
 - [Hero image](https://www.pexels.com/photo/children-with-her-students-holding-different-color-bells-8535230/)
 - [1st review image](https://www.pexels.com/photo/woman-in-collared-shirt-774909/)